Phylogenetic tree: Rooted tree

 A rooted phylogenetic tree (see two graphics at top) is a directed tree with a unique node — the root — corresponding to the (usually imputed) most recent common ancestor of all the entities at the leaves of the tree.
 The root node does not have a parent node, but serves as the parent of all other nodes in the tree.
 The root is therefore a node of degree 2, while other internal nodes have a minimum degree of 3 (where "degree" here refers to the total number of incoming and outgoing edges).

 The most common method for rooting trees is the use of an uncontroversial outgroup—close enough to allow inference from trait data or molecular sequencing, but far enough to be a clear outgroup.
 Another method is midpoint rooting, or a tree can also be rooted by using a non-stationary substitution model.

 Unrooted tree

 Unrooted trees illustrate the relatedness of the leaf nodes without making assumptions about ancestry.
 They do not require the ancestral root to be known or inferred.
-Unrooted trees can always be generated from rooted ones by simply omitting the root.
-By contrast, inferring the root of an unrooted tree requires some means of identifying ancestry.
+Rooted trees can be generated from unrooted ones by inserting a root.
+Inferring the root of an unrooted tree requires some means of identifying ancestry.
 This is normally done by including an outgroup in the input data so that the root is necessarily between the outgroup and the rest of the taxa in the tree, or by introducing additional assumptions about the relative rates of evolution on each branch, such as an application of the molecular clock hypothesis.